ironsheep/P2-BLDC-Motor-Control/DEVELOP.md

 - [To-scale drawings](DOCs/bot-layout.pdf) of possible rectangular and round robotic drive platforms for Edge Mini Break and JonnyMac P2 Development boards

 ---

+## Download the latest release demo-archive-set.zip file

+Go to the project [Releases page](https://github.com/ironsheep/P2-BLDC-Motor-Control/releases) expand the **Assets** heading to see the demo-archive-set.zip file link.
+Click on it to download the .zip file.
+Unpack it and move the files into your project.

 ## Add Steering and Config Objects to your P2 Project